Skip to content

 Relational and Practical Benefits

-• Shared life goals: Focusing on one partnership enables alignment in finances, planning, and values.
+• Aligned life goals: Focusing on a single partnership can clarify planning, finances, and core values.

-• Family stability: Research suggests children in stable, monogamous households may benefit from consistency and shared parenting Perlman & Duck, 2006.
+• Family consistency: Children raised in stable, monogamous households often benefit from routine and shared parenting (Perlman & Duck, 2006).

 What Challenges Can Arise in Monogamous Relationships?